discordeno/discordeno/src/interactions/README.md

 # Discordeno Interactions

-This subpackage serves as a standalone interactions package that supports the webhooks(https server) side of Discords new Interactions API!
+`interactions` is a standalone submodule that supports the webhooks through HTTP server side of Discord's new Interactions API.
+This is a barebones interface that will create and handle requests from Discord API.

 - Complete and extremely fast security and verification checks
-- First Class TypeScript Experience!
+- First-class TypeScript Support
-- Minimalistic!
+- Minimalistic

-This is a barebones interface that will create and handle requests.